Export Control

 - Debarred List - Entities and individuals prohibited from participating directly or indirectly in the export of defense articles, including technical data and defense services.

-- Specially Designated Nationals (SDN) List - Parties who may be prohibited from export transactions based on regulations administered by the Treasury Department’s Office of Foreign Assets Control.
+- Specially Designated Nationals (SDN) List - Parties who may be prohibited from export transactions based on regulations administered by the Department of the Treasury’s Office of Foreign Assets Control (OFAC).

 - Sectoral Sanctions Identifications (SSI) List - Individuals operating in sectors of the Russian economy with whom U.S. persons are prohibited from transacting in, providing financing for, or dealing in debt with a maturity of longer than 90 days.